plasmatic1/cp-tools-console/readme.md

 and used.
 The default executors file can be seen in the repository under `cptools/local_data/default_executors.yml`.

 Note: Leaving `compiled.exe_format` as `{src_name}.exe` still works fine on Linux based systems.

+Note 2: By default, the python executor uses `python3` to call the interpreter.

 The executor format is as follows: